AddapuPraharika/agrobridge-openenv/README.md

 This is not a simple scheduling problem.
 Farmer availability changes daily, job urgency varies, and skill compatibility is nuanced.
 A rule-based system breaks down immediately in real conditions.

-**AgroBridge teaches an AI agent to solve this matching problem optimally — learning from reward signals across thousands of episodes.**
+**AgroBridge provides a reinforcement learning environment where agents can be trained and evaluated to solve this matching problem.**

 ---